 Successful completion of all courses is required for awarding of the MSN degree.
 The recommendation that the master's degree be granted must be made by the faculty of the School of Nursing to the Dean of the School of Nursing.

-All students also must submit an Application for Degree to the Registrar's Office by September 15th (for Fall graduation) or February 1st (for Spring graduation).
+All students also must submit an Application for Degree to the Registrar's Office by the dates specified in the academic calendar.

 Commencement and Hooding Ceremony